Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 Terrain relative accurate height information up to 5000 ft, functions to 30 degrees of bank angle or 35 degrees of pitch.
-Clockwise rotation of the function control switch on the lower right of the indicator powers the device; continued rotation sets the low altitude warning pointer to the desired height.
-Below the set altitude, the warning light activates.
+Clockwise rotation of the function control switch on the lower left of the indicator powers the device; continued rotation sets the low altitude warning pointer to the desired height.
+Below the set altitude, the warning light on the lower right activates.
 A self-test, initiated by pressing the function control switch, shows 35ft.

 ## Airspeed and Mach Indicator